Guard Your Heart: The Virtuous Woman’s Guide

 Your treasure could take the form of money, your status, your possessions, etc and if you should lose those things, your relationship with Jesus also dies because that’s where your true loyalty lies.

-be very careful of what you decide is important.
+In guarding your heart, be careful of what you decide is important.

 If it’s not Jesus, then you’ve got some repentance to do.